 Exploring tropical north Queensland means diving into a region packed with colourful corals, glittering beaches, and ancient rainforests.
 Road tripping through the Atherton Tablelands, wandering through the funky coastal town of Mission Beach and swimming in hidden waterfalls means the area around Cairns is packed with adventure.

-Here are the top 11 highlights for a road trip itinerary through tropical north Queensland.
+Here are the top 11 highlights for a campervan or car road trip itinerary through tropical north Queensland.

 1. WANDER THE KURANDA ORIGINAL RAINFOREST MARKETS

 Pick up your JUCY car rental Cairns and then head off on your adventure.
 The Kuranda Original Markets are a must-stop location for those who like all things vibrant, colourful and quirky.

 These ‘Original’ markets can be found nestled amongst the rainforest and are comprised of many colourful little wooden shacks that are connected by overflowing garden beds and winding pathways.
 They are bursting with local art and crafts, food and interesting stalls to get lost within.